typecad/passives/README.md

 This is a typeCAD package that includes simple access to many passive components.

 ## Resistors, capacitors, LEDs, diodes, fuses, and inductors
 This package uses a named parameter-like interface.
 Any parameter can be included or left out.
-They can be access and modified later in code.
+They can be accessed and modified later in code.

 ```ts
 import { Schematic } from '@typecad/typecad'